nightswimdev/nightdev/README.md

 # nightdev 🌒

 **nightdev** is a sleek and modern dark web proxy designed for privacy, speed, and minimalism.
-With a clean interface and powerful backend, NightDev makes anonymous browsing simple and seamless.
+With a clean interface and powerful backend, nightdev makes anonymous browsing simple and seamless.

 ---